nfroze/Threat-Modeling-Project/README.md

 The result was a **comprehensive risk assessment** of the Solaris Care Connect 360 Patient Management System.

+## **Controls Required**
+**Each attack scenario has a detailed list of mitigation strategies that must be put in place as soon as possible!

 ```mermaid
 mindmap
   root((Threat Modelling Workshop))